 Caring for Your Termitat®

-Check for a healthy and lively colony.
-These are live animals that are in a closed environment and will need your occasional attention as with any other treasured pet.
+With this easy to care for habitat these masters of social organization will give you years of enjoyable learning, wonder and entertainment.
+These are live animals living in a closed environment and they will need your occasional attention as with any other treasured pet.

-Termitats are set up using a small group of worker termites and possibly a soldier (if one is available in the original larger supply colony).
+Soldiers: Termitats are set up using a small group of worker termites and often a soldier if one is available in the original larger supply colony.
+Many times a new colony in the wild will only begin to produce soldiers after they achieve sufficient numbers to be able to feed extra mouths.
 Soldiers are dependent on workers for their food; they are unable to obtain their own cellulose meals due to their jaws being suitable solely for defense of the colony.
-Usually a new colony in the wild will only begin to produce soldiers after the colony achieves sufficient numbers to be able to feed extra mouths.
 Even in a mature wild colony, there will only be about 5 soldiers for every 100 workers.
 In a small starter Termitat colony that has a soldier included, it is common for the colony to consume the soldier and therefore save the colony’s energy.
-Soldier production may be deferred to a later date.
+Soldier production will be deferred to a later date.
 The colony will consume the protein packed body of the soldier (nothing is wasted!) and place the inedible jaws and head in an area used for the colony’s debris.
-If this is the case with your colony, be patient, as a new soldier will appear in due time as your colony builds up its population.
+If this is the case with your colony, be patient, as a new soldier will appear in due time as your colony builds up its numbers.

-Occasionally winged termites will appear when younger workers molt into these winged, potential reproductives.
-Since they cannot leave and fly off to establish new colonies outside the Termitat, they will drop their wings and possibly become reproductives if there are none existing or be consumed by the colony if they are not needed.
+Winged Workers: Occasionally winged termites will appear when younger workers molt into these winged potential reproductives.
+Since they cannot leave the Termitat and fly off to establish new colonies, they will be reabsorbed into the colony, and reproduction will be handled by supplementary reproductives recruited from the mature nymphs.

-- If the area of the colony’s gallery is a little darker/damper than the surrounding dry wood in the disk (you might even see a small patch of some good condensation on the inside of the clear acrylic), hold off on adding more water.
-The adding of too much water can be a problem in maintaining a healthy environment for the colony.
-If the wood is dry and water is needed, fill the syringe from half to full with spring water or distilled water.
+a.)
+Add water in small amounts.
+If the area of the colony’s gallery is a little darker/damper than the surrounding dry wood in the disk (you might even see a small patch of some good condensation on the inside of the clear acrylic), hold off on adding more water.
+Adding too much water is the main source of problems maintaining a healthy environment for the colony.
+If water is needed, fill the syringe from halfway to full with spring water or distilled water.
 Avoid using tap water.
-Most bottled drinking waters are fine.
+Non-chlorinated bottled drinking water is fine.

-- When you have added enough water to dampen just the wood the termites can touch, stop and lay the case face UP on a table.
-Let the added water soak into the horizontal wood before you set the case upright.
+c.)
+When you have added enough water to dampen just the wood the termites can access, stop and quickly lay the case face up on a table.
+Let the water soak into the horizontal wood for a few minutes before you set the case upright.

-When the colony has had sufficient time to seal up the air leaks they detect and thereby control the air movement in the gallery, less water will be needed to maintain some damp wood and high humidity.
+d.)
+Do not try to keep the entire wood disk damp.
+Follow the progress of the colony and just keep an area of the chambers and tunnels slightly damp.
+Over time, when the colony has had sufficient time to seal up the air leaks they detect and control the air movement in the gallery, less water will be needed to maintain some damp wood and high humidity.

-If you notice the start of branching fungal growth on the surface of the wood, cut back on the water and give the colony a chance to get the fungus under control as they eventually tunnel over to it.
-Termite fecal pellets have antimicrobial and antifungal properties, and their presence will help control fungus.
+e.)
+When adding water, try not to allow it to spread to areas the colony can’t get to.
+If you notice the start of branching fungal growth on the surface of the wood, cut back on the water and give the colony a chance to get the fungus under control.
+The termites will eventually tunnel over to it.
+Termite fecal pellets have anti-microbial and anti-fungal properties, and these will help control fungus growth.

-For PC: Plug in the microscope.
-Load the included CD and download the instruction PDFs and software; install and open AMCAP.EXE Follow the menu prompts.
+b.)
+For PCs: Load the included CD and download the instruction PDFs and software; use AMCAP.EXE